Guidance

 KM Advocates (UKHSA)

-This community of practice offers a space for people to share experiences and resources, ask questions, pose solutions and support each other to facilitate and improve KM within their teams and across the organisation.
-Membership is open to all those at UKHSA with an interest in KM.
-The community uses MS Teams as its platform.
+This community of practice offers a space for people to share experiences and resources, ask questions, pose solutions and support each other to improve KM within their teams and across the organisation.
+Membership is open to all UKHSA staff with an interest in KM.
+The community is hosted on MS Teams.

-The UKHSA Knowledge Mobilisation Community of Practice (KMb CoP) offers a space for people to share experience and resources, pose questions and discuss solutions, and seek collaborative solutions to KMb challenges.
+The UKHSA Knowledge Mobilisation Community of Practice (KMb CoP) offers a space for people to share experience and resources, pose questions and discuss solutions, and work together on KMb challenges.

 Membership is open to anyone in UKHSA and partner organisations, such as universities, local authorities and charities.
 Use this link to join: UKHSA Knowledge Mobilisation Community of Practice - FuturesNHS.